 Is Argo worth a watch?
 No doubt.

 Was it worth an Oscar?
-Not given its competition, as far as I'm concerned, as I wrote at the end of my post-Oscars post last week.
+Not given its competition, in my eyes, as I wrote at the end of my post-Oscars post last week.
 But the fact that Argo is merely one of my top five or so movies of 2012 rather than the number-one pick ain't bad.
-Some thoughts on it that include mild plot spoilers follow the graphic.
+Some thoughts on it that include mild plot spoilers follow.